Vesihiisi/COH-tools/README.md

 python3 importer.py --host localhost --user foo --password bar --db wlm --country se-fornmin --language sv --short --upload live
 ```

+If you're running the script on the Toollabs server, leave out `host`, `db`, `user` and `passwords`, as these will be filled out automatically.

 This will process the `monuments_se-fornmin_(sv)` table.

 `short` will only process the first 10 rows in the table.